- Alicia Allison

-Amanda Binns is a licensed Speech-Language Pathologist.
-She received a BA in Speech and Language Sciences from Brock University in 2002 and a Master’s Degree from the State University at Buffalo, Department of Communicative Sciences and Disorders, in 2004.
-Amanda then began her career working in a private practice, seeing a wide range of clients in schools, hospitals, and in-home settings.
+Amanda Binns is a licensed Speech-Language Pathologist who graduated from the State University at Buffalo, Department of Communicative Sciences and Disorders.
+She began her career working in a private practice, seeing a wide range of clients in schools, hospitals, and in-home settings.

-Amanda has been at MEHRI since 2006, when the clinical program was founded, and is part of the multidisciplinary team who collaborated on the DIR-based treatment study recently published online ahead of print in the international peer-reviewed journal Autism.
-Her current clinical practice includes working with children and families using a combination of trans-disciplinary parent coaching, reflective parent meetings, and direct therapy.
-She also provides ongoing professional support to teachers, designing classroom curricula and individualizing programs for students with special needs.
+Binns has been at MEHRI since 2006, when the clinical program was founded, and is part of the multidisciplinary team who collaborated on the DIR based treatment efficacy study.
+Her current clinical practice includes working with children and families using a combination of trans-disciplinary parent coaching, reflective parent meetings and direct therapy.
+She is also providing ongoing professional consultation to a local private school.

-Amanda is a certified Expert DIR Speech Language Pathologist and has been a Training Leader in the ICDL DIR certificate program since 2010.
-She has developed training curricula and presented to professionals locally, across North America, and in Colombia on a variety of topics including: DIR principles and practice, supporting communication development, the importance of play and interaction for young children, self-regulation, and coaching/supporting parents to become part of the therapeutic process.
-Audiences have included parents, clinicians, teachers, early childhood educators, medical professionals, and government officials.
+Binns is a certified Expert DIR Speech Language Pathologist and has been a Training Leader in the ICDL DIR certificate program since 2010.
+She has presented to professionals locally, across North America, and in Colombia on a variety of topics including: DIR principles and practice; Supporting communication development; The importance of play and interaction for young children; Self-regulation; and Coaching/Supporting parents to become part of the therapeutic process.
+Audiences have included parents, clinicians, teachers, early childhood educators, medical professionals and government officials.

 Eunice Lee, Social Worker

 Eunice Lee is a Registered Social Worker who has worked with children with special needs and their families for more than ten years.
 She received dual Master's degrees in Social Work and Special Education from Columbia University and Bank Street College of Education in New York City.
-She also earned a post-graduate certificate in Infant Mental Health from York University in 2007.

-Eunice joined MEHRI in 2007 and is a member of the multidisciplinary team that provided treatment for families in the long-term research study recently published online ahead of print in the international peer-reviewed journal Autism.
-More recently, she has played a significant role in developing and delivering curricula for training and consultation locally, provincially, and internationally for schools, district school boards, non-profit organizations, and government programs including the Canadian Self-Regulation Initiative.
+Lee joined MEHRI in 2007 and is a member of the multidisciplinary team that provided treatment for families in the long-term research study.
+More recently, she has a significant role in developing and delivering curriculum for training and consultation locally, provincially, and internationally for schools, district school boards, non-profit organizations, and government programs including the Canadian Self-Regulation Initiative.
 In addition to being certified as an Expert DIR Floortime provider, she is also a Training Leader for the Interdisciplinary Council for Developmental and Learning Disorders (ICDL).

 Fay McGill, Speech-Language Pathologist

 Fay McGill is a licensed speech-language pathologist who has been practicing since 2004.
 She received her Master’s degree in Communicative Disorders and Sciences from the State University of New York at Buffalo and graduated with an honours Bachelor of Arts in linguistics from York University.

-In her clinical practice, Fay has worked with children with a variety of developmental and communication concerns and their families.
-Since joining the Milton and Ethel Harris Research Initiative in 2007, she has also been working as a part of the multidisciplinary team serving children and families using a DIR-based treatment approach.
+In her clinical practice, she gained experience working with children with a variety of developmental and communication concerns and their families.
+Since joining the Milton and Ethel Harris Research Initiative in 2007, she has been working as a part of a multidisciplinary team serving children and families using a DIR-based treatment approach.

-Fay is certified as an Expert DIR Floortime provider and Training Leader.
+Fay is certified as an Expert DIR Floortime provider and training leader.
 She has experience coaching and educating parents and professionals.
-She has also presented throughout Canada on developmental-relational approaches to therapy and the importance of self-regulation when working with children.
+She has presented throughout Canada on developmental, relational approaches to therapy and the importance of self-regulation when working with children.
 She is currently involved in the Canadian Self-Regulation Initiative and has been supporting British Columbia’s First Wave Self-Regulation classrooms and schools.